Expedition of the Thousand: Sicilian independentism

-In 1860 the only force opposed to the Bourbons that proved willing to take up arms was the Sicilian independentism.
+In 1860 the only force opposed to the Bourbons that proved willing to take up arms was Sicilian independentism.
 The memory of the long revolution of 1848 was still alive on the island, where the repression by the Bourbons was particularly harsh.
 Subsequently, the Bourbon government's attempts to reach a political solution were unsuccessful.
 Intolerance, even in urban and rural populations that associated with the Risorgimento was common, as evidenced by their belonging to the ranks of Giuseppe Garibaldi volunteers from Marsala to Messina, up until the Battle of the Volturno.

 Many leading cadres of the 1848 revolution (including Rosolino Pilo and Francesco Crispi) fled to Turin.
 They participated in the Second Italian War of Independence and adopted a decidedly liberal and unitary political position.
 It is these follower of Giuseppe Mazzini who see, in insurrectional Sicily, in Garibaldi's intervention and in the House of Savoy, the fundamental elements for the success of the unification cause.
 On 2 March 1860, Giuseppe Mazzini wrote a letter inciting the Sicilians to rebel, declaring: "Garibaldi must come".

 At the beginning of March, Rosolino Pilo turned to Garibaldi, first asking him for weapons, then inviting him to intervene directly.
-Garibaldi considered any revolutionary movement that does not have a good chance of success to be inappropriate.
-He wants to lead the revolution if the people ask him to, and in the name of the King Victor Emmanuel II.
+Garibaldi considered any revolutionary movement that did not have a good chance of success to be inappropriate.
+He wanted to lead the revolution if the people asked him to, and in the name of King Victor Emmanuel II.
 With the help of the local populations and the support of Piedmont, Garibaldi managed to avoid failures similar to those of the previous actions of the Bandiera brothers and Carlo Pisacane.

-Despite not receiving Garibaldi's support, Rosolino Pilo traveled to Sicily on 25 March with the intention of preparing the ground for a future expedition.
-Accompanied by Giovanni Corrao, also a follower of Giuseppe Mazzini, Rosolino Pilo arrived in Messina and immediately made contact with representatives of the most important families.
+Despite not receiving Garibaldi's support, Pilo traveled to Sicily on 25 March with the intention of preparing the ground for a future expedition.
+Accompanied by Giovanni Corrao, also a follower of Mazzini, Pilo arrived in Messina and immediately made contact with representatives of the most important families.
 In this way he obtained the support of the landowners.
-In fact, once the expeditionary force had landed, the barons made their gangs, the picciotti available.
-Rosolino Pilo was killed in a clash on 21 May 1860.
+In fact, once the expeditionary force had landed, the barons made their gangs (the picciotti) available.
+Pilo was killed in a clash on 21 May 1860.